RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{Synthetic Data Generation for Text-to-SQL} A wide range of synthetic data generation methods have been proposed to address data scarcity in text-to-SQL training and evaluation.
-Template- and grammar-based approaches \cite{yu-etal-2018-syntaxsqlnet, weir2020dbpal, yu2020grappa} offer strong control and correctness guarantees, enabling researchers to target specific query structures while ensuring syntactic validity and schema compliance.
+Template- and grammar-based approaches \cite{yu-etal-2018-syntaxsqlnet, weir2020dbpal, yu2020grappa} offer strong control and correctness guarantees, targeting specific query structures while ensuring syntactic validity and schema compliance.
 However, these methods are labor-intensive, costly to scale, and often produce unnatural language.
-They are also commonly tailored to individual databases, particularly in domain-specific benchmarks \cite{wang2020text, lee2022ehrsql, kumar-etal-2024-booksql, zhang2024finsql}, requiring new templates to be manually designed for each schema, which limits scalability.
-Other work focuses on augmenting existing datasets \cite{cai2025text2sql}.
-We view such approaches as complementary, as \methodname{} can generate high-quality seed data for these methods.
+They are also commonly tailored to individual databases, particularly in domain-specific benchmarks \cite{wang2020text, lee2022ehrsql, kumar-etal-2024-booksql, zhang2024finsql}, requiring manually designed templates per schema and limiting scalability.

 Another line of work generates natural language questions from SQL queries produced by some other process \cite{guo-etal-2018-question, zhong-etal-2020-grounded, wang-etal-2021-learning-synthesize, wu-etal-2021-data, guo-etal-2025-sqlforge}.
 While this can provide weak supervision, there is no guarantee that generated questions faithfully capture query intent, especially for complex queries.
-The reverse approach of generating SQL from questions \cite{yang2021hierarchical} similarly relies on the model’s ability to produce correct queries, often resulting in noisy data.
-More recent methods generate both questions and queries using large language models \cite{yang-etal-2024-synthesizing, omnisql2025}, enabling rapid and diverse data creation with natural language, but without correctness guarantees.
-In contrast, our approach combines the correctness and controllability of template-based methods with the flexibility and fluency of LLMs, while remaining scalable across new schemas through schema-independent templates.
+More recent methods generate both questions and queries using large language models \cite{yang-etal-2024-synthesizing, omnisql2025, cai2026text2sql}, enabling rapid and diverse data creation with natural language, but without correctness guarantees.
+In contrast, our approach combines the correctness and controllability of template-based methods with the flexibility and fluency of LLMs, while remaining scalable across new schemas.